rombie/contrail-controller/specs/bgp_mvpn.md

 MvpnManager
     1. There shall be one instance per vrf.mvpn.0 table
     2. Maintains list of auto-discovered mvpn [bgp] neighbors
-    3. Manages locally originated mvpn auto discovery routes such as Type-1 (AD), and Type-2 AD.
+    3. Manages all locally originated mvpn auto discovery routes such as Type-1 (AD), and Type-2 AD.
     4  Manages locally originated Type-4 Leaf AD routes (In response to received Type-3 S-PMSI Routes)
     3. Listens to all change to vrf.mvpn.0 table
-    5. Handles initialization or cleanup when mvpn configuration is added or deleted in a virtual-network
+    5. Handles initialization or cleanup when mvpn configuration is enabled or disabled inside a virtual-network
     6. Provides data for inspection at run time via Introspect

 MvpnProjectManager
-    1. There shall be one instance per <project>.mvpn.0
+    1. There shall be one instance per <project-vn>.ermvpn.0
     2. Maintains an std::map<MvpnState::SG, MvpnState *>.
 This map contains the current Mvpn state of a particular <S,G> multicast route.
 Among many things, it holds pointers to all Mvpn routes of the corresponding <S,G>
        such Leaf-AD Routes, applicable GlobalErmVpnRoute, etc.
     3. This MvpnState structure inside the map is ref-counted and stored inside the DB-State of the referred routes.
 This ensures that referred routes never get deleted until DB State goes away and vice-versa.
+An intrusive pointer shall be used for easier memory management.
-    4. Listens to all changes to <project>.ermvpn.0 and notifies all type-4 leaf ad routes applicable if GlobalErmvpnRoute changes (add/change/delete)
+    4. Listens to all changes to <project-vn>.ermvpn.0 and notifies all type-4 leaf ad routes applicable when ever GlobalErmvpnRoute is added or deleted or modified.

+    In phase I, this is created only inside default-domain:default-project:ip-fabric:__default__.ermvpn.0.

 ## 4.3 Concurrency Model